This post may contain affiliate links. If you click them I could receive a small commission at no extra cost to you.

 If you ever consider buying a horseshoe-shaped neck cushion to use as a seat cushion––don’t.
 Just don’t.
 Take it from a backside that knows.

-Since the in-flight wifi to Rome is a no-go (what would be a recurring trend throughout this trip from Rome to the Amalfi Coast), I pull out my Kindle with its olive green, tooled-leather cover and drift along with lines of poetry for some time before I slide into a contorted state of jerking sleep.
+Since the in-flight wifi to Rome is a no-go (what would be a recurring trend throughout this trip from Rome to the Amalfi Coast), I pull out my Kindle with its olive green, tooled-leather cover and drift along the lines of some poetry before sliding into a contorted state of jerking in-flight sleep.

-The weather is cool, crisp with just a slight shimmer of sun to warm the back as we load into our cab and hurtle towards the city center.
+The weather in Rome is cool, crisp with just a slight shimmer of sun to warm your back.

-The streets begin to take on familiarity, and we soon recognize the crumbling ruins decaying alongside modernity, layer upon layer, and it starts to make sense where Italians got the inspiration for lasagna.
+As we hurtle towards the ancient city center, the streets begin to take on familiarity, and I recognize the crumbling ruins decaying alongside modernity, layer upon layer.
+It suddenly makes sense where Italians got the inspiration for lasagna.

-There was the Altare della Patria, or the Vittorio Emanuele II monument building, or the “Wedding Cake” (depending on whom you talk to) signifying the unification of Rome, all white and bright against the cool blue sky with the snarling circle of traffic coiling in front of it and vivid Vespas zipping by with men in tailored suits and Gucci shoes.
+There was the Altare della Patria, or the Vittorio Emanuele II monument building, or the “Wedding Cake” (depending on whom you talk to) signifying the unification of Rome, all white and bright against the cool blue sky with the snarling circle of traffic coiling in front of it and vivid Vespas zipping by ridden by men wearing tailored suits and Gucci shoes.

-A member of The Leading Hotels of the World, the Hotel Majestic Rome is a beautiful structure perched on the picturesque street with revolving doors that gently nudge you into the marble foyer and up the few steps to the check-in desk.
+A member of The Leading Hotels of the World, the Hotel Majestic is a beautiful structure perched on a picturesque street with revolving doors that gently nudge you into the marble foyer and up the few steps to the check-in desk.

 Our room wasn’t ready, but no matter.
 We left our bags with the concierge and stepped out, unencumbered, into the March morning sunshine for a short stroll up the Via Veneto to the Borghese Gardens.

 We leave the still, whispering green garden paths for the city, with Trevi Fountain as our next stop.
-Cafes and white umbrellas are perched on every corner and narrow cobblestone side streets offer hidden allure as we seek out the path to the famed fountain.
+Cafes and white umbrellas anchor every corner and narrow cobblestone side streets offer hidden allure as we seek out the path to the famed fountain.

-Our last time in the Eternal City, the fountains seemed eternally closed for renovations, so we had yet to see the waterworks in all of its Bernini-esque glory.
+Our last time in the Eternal City, the fountains seemed eternally closed for renovations, so we had yet to see the waterworks in all of their Bernini-esque glory.

 You hear the surging spray first, then you see the people, and for brief glimpses in between those hordes of people, you see sculpted Carrara marble and travertine.

-It’s no matter that the place is a tourist nightmare with people elbowing into the crowded piazza, each trying to get a better view, fighting off (or paying off) the relentless selfie-stick sellers and other cheap trinket hawkers trying to catch any corner of an eye as a means to bombard you with their wares.
+It’s no matter that Trevi Fountain is a tourist nightmare with people elbowing into the crowded piazza, each trying to get a better view, fighting off (or paying off) the relentless selfie-stick sellers and other cheap trinket hawkers trying to catch any corner of an eye as a means to bombard you with their wares.
 These fountains are stunning, especially at night.

 The Baths of Caracalla